dietmarkuehl/P3552-task/lazy.md

 Also see [sender/receiver issue 241](https://github.com/cplusplus/sender-receiver/issues/241).

-Based on the prior work and discussions around corresponding coroutine support there a number of required or desired features (listed in no particular order):
+Based on the prior work and discussions around corresponding coroutine support there is a number of required or desired features (listed in no particular order):

 1. A coroutine task needs to be awaiter/awaitable friendly, i.e., it